-The Data Processing Library supports developers writing batch processing pipelines for the HERE platform.
+The Data Processing Library supports developers writing batch processing pipelines for the HERE Workspace.
 The processing library provides a means to easily interact with both the Pipeline API and the Data API via Spark so the developer can focus on their business logic (in Java or Scala) instead.

 A typical use case for the processing library is to create artifacts that can be fed into services that perform tasks, such as routing destinations, rendering digital map objects, searching for places by name or address, and so on.